oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-private/load-os-data-private.md

 ### Prerequisites

-- This lab requires completion of the lab, **Provision an Autonomous Database**, in the Contents menu on the left.
+- This lab requires completion of **Lab 1: Set up the Workshop Environment > Task 3: Create an Autonomous Data Warehouse Instance**, from the **Contents** menu on the left.

 ## Task 1: Download Customer Data from a Public Bucket